SterniesofTandon/SeniorDesign/README.md

 ## SetUp
 Make Prod
-  - makes the "make tests" unit tests in the SoftEng repository
+  - makes the "make tests" unit tests in the SeniorDesign repository
   - commits and pushes all modifications

   make dev_env
   - Running this will install all of the requirements from the requirements-dev.txt file, requirements.txt and the heroku requirements file.

   make tests
-  - makes unit tests in the SoftEng repository
+  - makes unit tests in the SeniorDesign repository

   make deploy
   - runs ./venv/app/app.py which will run MySQL database and Heroku (if logged in)